UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - Recommended: Unlimited plan

-Real talk: most travellers overestimate their data needs.
-When you’re exploring London — walking through Hyde Park, browsing Borough Market, touring the Tower of London — you’re not staring at Netflix.
-You’re using maps, taking photos, sending messages, and maybe checking restaurant reviews.
+Most travellers overestimate their data needs.
+When you’re exploring London — walking through Hyde Park, browsing Borough Market, touring the Tower of London — you’re using maps, taking photos, sending messages, and occasionally checking restaurant reviews.
 That’s 400-600MB per day at most.

 What is hotspot tethering?
-It’s the ability to use your phone’s mobile data connection as a WiFi hotspot for other devices — laptop, tablet, another phone, or even a friend’s device.
-Your phone becomes a portable router.
+It’s the ability to use your phone’s mobile data connection as a WiFi hotspot for other devices — laptop, tablet, another phone, or a friend’s device.
+Your phone becomes a portable router sharing its eSIM data.

 Why it matters for UK travel:

 Working on the go.
-Many UK trains now have free WiFi, but it’s often slow, unreliable, or requires registration.
-Having your own hotspot means you can work from any seat with mobile signal.
-The London to Edinburgh train journey takes about 4.5 hours — that’s plenty of time to get through emails if you have a reliable tethering connection.
+Many UK trains offer free WiFi, but it’s often slow, unreliable, or requires registration.
+Using your own hotspot means working from any seat with mobile signal.
+The London to Edinburgh train journey takes roughly 4.5 hours — a productive work session if you have a reliable tethering connection.
+Multi-network eSIMs like Roami provide stable connections on this route by switching between carriers, so you can send emails, join video calls, and still have daily data allowance left.

 Avoiding insecure public WiFi.
-UK coffee shops, pubs, and hotels offer free WiFi, but not all of it is secure.
-Using your own hotspot is more secure than connecting to a public network that could be monitored.
+UK coffee shops, pubs, and hotels offer free WiFi, but not all networks are secure.
+Using your own hotspot is more secure than connecting to a public network, according to National Cyber Security Centre guidance (2025).

 Sharing among travel companions.
-One person buys an unlimited plan with hotspot support, everyone else connects to it.
-For couples or small groups, this can be dramatically cheaper than buying individual plans, even factoring in the higher cost of an unlimited plan.
+One person buys an unlimited plan with hotspot support and everyone else connects.
+For couples or small groups, this can be dramatically cheaper than buying individual plans.

 What to check before buying:

 - Does the specific plan allow tethering?
-(Not all unlimited plans do)
+(Not all unlimited plans do — Holafly’s don’t, and it’s not obviously disclosed)

 - Is there a hotspot data limit?
-(Some plans limit hotspot to a portion of your data)
+(Some plans restrict hotspot to a portion of total data)

 - Does the post-cap throttle apply to hotspot data too?
 (Usually yes)